jugglinmike/test262/CONTRIBUTING.md

 $ERROR(message) | construct a Test262Error object and throw it
-$DONE(arg) | see Writing Asynchronous Tests, below assert(value, message) | throw a new Test262Error instance if the specified value is not strictly equal to the JavaScript `true` value; accepts an optional string message for use in creating the error assert.sameValue(actual, expected, message) | throw a new Test262Error instance if the first two arguments are not the same value (see implementation for specifics); accepts an optional string message for use in creating the error assert.notSameValue(actual, unexpected, message) | throw a new Test262Error instance if the first two arguments are the same value (see implementation for specifics); accepts an optional string message for use in creating the error assert.throws(expectedErrorConstructor, fn) | throw a new Test262Error instance if the provided function does not throw an error, or if the constructor of the value thrown does not match the provided constructor
+$DONE(arg) | see Writing Asynchronous Tests, below assert(value, message) | throw a new Test262Error instance if the specified value is not strictly equal to the JavaScript `true` value; accepts an optional string message for use in creating the error assert.sameValue(actual, expected, message) | throw a new Test262Error instance if the first two arguments are not [the same value](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-samevalue); accepts an optional string message for use in creating the error assert.notSameValue(actual, unexpected, message) | throw a new Test262Error instance if the first two arguments are [the same value](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-samevalue); accepts an optional string message for use in creating the error assert.throws(expectedErrorConstructor, fn) | throw a new Test262Error instance if the provided function does not throw an error, or if the constructor of the value thrown does not match the provided constructor

 The test harness also defines the following objects: